mingpapilio/Codes_Periodicity/README.md

 - `2.1_...R` and `2.2_...R` perform cross-validation and cluster preparation before Random Forest modeling in `2.4_CrossVal_RF.R`.
 - SHAP value analysis is handled in `5.3_CrossVal_RF_IC.R`.

-All code is released under the CC0 waiver as part of this dataset.
+## License

+This project is released under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+You are free to use, modify, and redistribute it for any purpose, without permission.
 If you use the code, please cite the accompanying publication.